nologic/blog/_posts/2017-05-09-tm06-vulnerabilities.md

 0x7f8e2078: 0x00595ea8 0x00000001 0x0043bb04 0x0043b8d0
 ```

-The destination buffer is at `0x7f8e2078 - 0x7f8e1f78 = 0x100 (256)` as shown above.
-After the buffer, there are 8 bytes of local variables followed by the saved return address (`$ra` register) used by the function before it returns.
+The destination buffer stops at `0x7f8e2078` and begins at `0x7f8e1f78` which the difference being `0x100 (256)` as shown above.
+After the buffer, there are 8 bytes of local variables.
+The variables are followed by the saved return address (`$ra` register).
+This return address is used by the function before it returns.
 We can see the current value is `0x0043bb04` at location `0x7f8e2078 + 8`.

 After the sprintf call at location `.text:005126A4`, the same location on the stack looks like this: